rotheconrad/00_Scripts_General/Annotation_Pipeline/README.md

 At this point you have files containing results for each database in tab separated values (tsv) format.

-## Step 04: Combine results and add unanated genes.
+## Step 04: Combine results and add unannotated genes.

 This step is optional.
 It will combine the tsv files from step 03 and also add to the file any genes that did not recieve an annotation above the thresholds as "Hypothetical Genes".